rjn991/ydlsdl/README.md

 # LOCATION:

-Files downloaded from Youtube will be present in Internal storage/termux/youtube
+Files downloaded from Youtube will be present in `Internal storage/termux/youtube`

-Files downloaded from Spotify will be present in Internal storage/termux/Spotify
+Files downloaded from Spotify will be present in `Internal storage/termux/spotify`

-Files downloaded from Youtube music will be present in Internal storage/termux/music
+Files downloaded from Youtube music will be present in `Internal storage/termux/music`